-Parental responsibilities and child support payments are some of the most contentious issues during divorce negotiations.
+Parental responsibilities and child support payments are some of the most contentious issues during this negotiations.
 When you do not have dependent children, the divorce process could be shorter and less costly.

 There are several unforeseen circumstances that can delay a divorce process.
 Someone can get sick or have their work schedule change, a factor that could slow down negotiations.
 How long it takes to complete your divorce will also depend on the number of cases the court has and how efficiently it handles them.